How To Get Better Gas Mileage

 To maximize your fuel efficiency, your vehicle needs to be operating at 100 percent.
 The only way to ensure your vehicle’s health is to perform regular service and show it special attention and care.

-- Straight Alignment: Your vehicle is constantly taking on brutal forces from the road that could knock things out of their perfect alignments.
+- Correct alignment: Your vehicle is constantly taking on brutal forces from the road that could knock things out of their perfect alignments.
 If something is off, it could create extra friction, which could reduce fuel economy.

 FAQs About Gas Mileage